Bug #1028

 Fedora when the next version of cpdup comes out.

-Updated by swildner almost 16 years ago
+Updated by swildner about 16 years ago

 I've committed the casts but I'm rather reluctant about the __unused part.

-Updated by sjg over 14 years ago
+Updated by sjg almost 15 years ago

 No update for some months, assume swildner's commit resolved this.
 Please